Table of Contents

 Instructions

-- Preheat the oven to 350°F. Butter a 9×13 baking dish and set it aside.
+- Preheat the oven to 350°F. Butter a 9 x 13-inch baking dish and set it aside.

 - In a large bowl, combine the sugar (reserving 1 tbsp) and lemon zest.
 Work the zest into the sugar until it becomes sandy and fragrant, 1 minute.
-Add the egg yolks to the sugar and whisk until they are pale yellow and thick, 2-3 minutes.1 cup white granulated sugar, 1 tbsp lemon zest, 4 large eggs
+Add the egg yolks to the sugar and whisk until they are pale yellow and thick, 2-3 minutes.1 cup granulated sugar, 1 tbsp lemon zest, 4 large eggs

-- Whisk in the melted butter, flour, salt, lemon juice, and milk until it is smooth.4 tbsp unsalted butter, ⅓ cup all-purpose flour, ½ tsp kosher salt, ¼ cup lemon juice, 1 ¼ cups whole milk
+- Whisk in the melted butter, flour, salt, lemon juice, and milk until it is smooth.4 tbsp unsalted butter, ⅓ cup all-purpose flour, ½ tsp kosher salt, ¼ cup fresh lemon juice, 1 ¼ cups whole milk

 - Separately, whip the egg whites.
 Whip the whites until they are foamy, and slowly pour in the reserved 1 tbsp of sugar until fluffy and hold a stiff peak.
 Add ⅓ of the whipped egg whites to the batter and whisk until combined.
 Then add the remaining ⅔ whipped egg whites and fold gently until no lumps remain.4 large eggs